Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/lizardfolk.md

 NoteIcon: monster
 BestiaryType: humanoid (lizardfolk)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-204, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+204, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules."
 ---
 # [Lizardfolk](2-Mechanics/CLI/bestiary/humanoid/lizardfolk.md)
 *Source: Monster Manual p.
-204, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+204, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Lizardfolk are primitive reptilian humanoids that lurk in the swamps and jungles of the world.
 Their hut villages thrive in forbidding grottos, half-sunken ruins, and watery caverns.